iraycd/iraycd.github.io/_posts/2014-03-10-solving-problem.md

 ##Understand the Problem

 Is it really a problem?
+Is this the problem or does the porblem has a parent problem?
 Can we define the problem in the first place?
 Has anybody already solved the problem?
 One word answer to this is to start questioning with _***Why?***_